-In this subsection I provide a historical background on the feminist critique of science in relation to the cyborg figure, and in the chapter Zones of transformation III I relate the cyborg figuration with my research.
+In this subsection, I provide a historical background on the feminist critique of science in relation to the cyborg figure, and in the chapter Zones of transformation III I discuss the cyborg figuration in relation to my research.

 One of the earliest and most well-known figurations in feminist technoscience is the cyborg.
-The cyborg, as developed by Donna Haraway, became a feminist figuration that changed the relation of nature and culture by imploding the social constructed dichotomy between the two (Haraway, 1991).
+The cyborg, as developed by Donna Haraway, became a feminist figuration that changed the relationship of nature and culture by imploding the social constructed dichotomy between the two (Haraway, 1991b).
 The cyborg is a complex type.
 Cyborg stands for cybernetic organism (Gray et al., 2009) and is a hybrid of man and machine, flesh and steel (Åsberg, 2010).
 In popular culture cyborgs are often overtly gendered as a sexy, feminine bot or a masculine killing machine.
-The cyborg figure has been prominent in the worlds of science fiction for decades: Terminator, Ghost in the Shell, Blade Runner, Robocop, Battlestar Galactica and Iron Man are but a few examples, where cyborgs have prominent, leading role as either savior and/or destructor.
+The cyborg figure has been prominent in the world of science fiction for decades: Terminator, Ghost in the Shell, Blade Runner, Robocop, Battlestar Galactica and Iron Man are but a few examples, where cyborgs have prominent, leading roles as either saviour and/or destructor.
 Sure enough, cyborgs visually and physically imploded the boundaries of biology and technology, but how did it become such an important figure for feminist technoscience?
 The cyborg manifest was written in the late 1980s but we need to go further back in time to properly understand the feminist critique of science.

-In 1960 the term cyborg was coined by two scientists contracted by NASA, Manfred Clynes and Nathan Kline, in their article "Cyborgs and Space" (1960).
+In 1960 the term cyborg was coined by two scientists contracted by NASA, namely Manfred Clynes and Nathan Kline, in their article "Cyborgs and Space" (1960).
 In their article they envisioned altering the human body to be able to endure space exploration.
-Their article was written at a time of cold war, when international relations were super-tense and the two world powers, USA and the Soviet Union (today Russia), wanted more power, more control of the world and of outer space.
-Clynes and Kline imagined that the cyborgs could help USA conquer space and 'win' over the Soviet Union.
+Their article was written during the cold war, when international relations were extremely tense and the two world powers, the USA and the Soviet Union (today Russia), wanted more power, more control of the world and of outer space.
+Clynes and Kline imagined that the cyborgs would help the USA conquer space and 'win' over the Soviet Union.
 The cyborg was born as a figure of the cold war and neo-colonial science.
-Cybernetics stems from the Greek word kybernetes - pilot or steersman and from kybérnēsis - government indicating politics is involved.
-In her historiography of the cyborg, Åsberg (2010) refers to Michel Foucault's term 'biopolitics' when explaining how the cyborg figure is involved in the power of life and how we can regulate and discipline bodies.
-The shift from science fiction

-- cyborg fantasies of superior bodies - to science fact went swift.
-Today humans are living with prosthetics, artificial organs and pacemakers, women are on birth control, regulating their hormonal levels, and animals have electronic implants and can be controlled remotely.
-The cyborg embodies the fears and promises of modern science through reproductive cloning, genetic manipulation, organ donation, artificial insemination and fertilization and biochemical warfare.
+Cybernetics stems from the Greek word kybernetes - pilot or steersman and from kybérnēsis -government, indicating that politics is involved.
+In her historiography of the cyborg, Asberg (2010) refers to Michel Foucault's term 'biopolitics' when explaining how the cyborg figure is involved in the power of life and how we can regulate and discipline bodies.
+The shift from science fiction - cyborg fantasies of superior bodies - to science fact was swift.
+Today, humans are living with prosthetics, artificial organs and pacemakers, women use birth control, regulating their hormonal levels, and animals have electronic implants and can be controlled remotely.
+The cyborg embodies the fears and promises of modern science through reproductive cloning, genetic manipulation, organ donation, artificial insemination and fertilisation and biochemical warfare.
 The discourse of biology became masterfully redefined, which had serious implications for how knowledge was being produced.
 Birke (2000, p.
-1) explains it well "(w)omen have long been defined by our biology.
+1) explains it well: "(w)omen have long been defined by our biology.
 It is a familiar story; anatomy is destiny, our hormones make us mad or bad, genes determine who we are".
-These dominant narratives of difference were deemed natural and preordained and biology became the way of organizing and learning about society.
-Haraway (1991) uses the cyborg as a figuration to challenge these differences - these unjust boundary-making practices - and proposes new ways of staying with the trouble of technoscientific development without resorting to 'unity-through-domination' or 'unity-through-incorporation' (Haraway, 1991).
+These dominant narratives of difference were deemed natural and preordained and biology became the way of organising and learning about society.
+Haraway (1991b) uses the cyborg as a figuration to challenge these differences - these unjust boundary-making practices - and proposes new ways of staying with the trouble of technoscientific development without resorting to 'unity-through-domination' or 'unity-through-incorporation' (Haraway, 1991b).